Publicis Groupe flies people home to be with families amid COVID-19 chaos

-More employees of Publicis Groupe are taking the holding company up on its offer to fly them home to be with their families amid the coronavirus disruption.
+More and more employees of Publicis Groupe are taking the holding company up on its offer to fly them home to be with their families amid the coronavirus disruption.

 CEO Arthur Sadoun said he is pleased to learn staff are taking advantage of the invitation as he addressed everyone on Sunday for the third time since COVID-19 took hold of the economy.

-Sadoun said Publicis is accelerating the launch of Marcel so its employees can be better connected.
+The leader said that Publicis is accelerating the launch of Marcel so its employees can be better connected.

 "We realized that today we not only need to fight the virus, but also the isolation it is causing," he said.
 "Staying strong together in this period is going to be vital.
 Not only for our business, but more importantly for your well-being.